fgebhart/blog/docs/blog/3d-print-topological-maps.md

 an impression of how long such a print will take.
 Slicing my model with a 0.2mm layer height and 10% infill would take roughly 11.5h.
 3. After the slicing computation has finished, we should scroll through all layers, to quickly inspect whether everything looks as expected.
 Have a closer look at the outcome of the text and the magnet slots!
+Consider the following items for
+verification:
+    - Check that the magnet slots do not overlap with the text or that there is enough space between.
+    - Check that there are sufficient layers above the magnet slots, such that the magnets do not shine though.
+    - Check that the orientation of the text is as expected.
     <figure markdown>
       ![Sliced STL](https://i.imgur.com/S24Ujkt.png){ width="500", loading=lazy }
     </figure>